fatso83/retry-dynamic-import/README.md

 - ❌ cache previous resolutions

 ## Limitations
-1. Browser support: currently we match on the specific error message given by Chromium browsers (Edge, Chrome, etc).
-Should be very easy to add support for Firefox, etc.
-2. Transitive imports: read [this article](https://medium.com/@alonmiz1234/retry-dynamic-imports-with-react-lazy-c7755a7d557a) to understand the details of how dynamic imports might fail and how this solves some of these use cases.
+Transitive imports: read [this article](https://medium.com/@alonmiz1234/retry-dynamic-imports-with-react-lazy-c7755a7d557a) to understand the details of how dynamic imports might fail and how this solves some of these use cases.
 One use case it cannot solve is if a transitive dependency should fail to load.